sombresito/pandas_reports/README.md

 Increase `QDRANT_TIMEOUT` if requests to Qdrant repeatedly time out.
 Verify that `OLLAMA_URL` points to the running Ollama API when connection errors occur.
+A `403` response from Qdrant usually means the API key is missing or incorrect.
 If the client reports an incompatible version error, initialize it with `check_compatibility=False` to bypass the check.